"The City of New Orleans establishes an overall goal of 35 percent utilization of socially and economically disadvantaged businesses."

 —Excerpt: Sec.
 70.432.1 of the City Charter

-To achieve the goals for locally owned and socially and economically disadvantaged business participation, the City of New Orleans operates the Office of Supplier Diversity.
+To achieve the goal for socially and economically disadvantaged business participation, the City of New Orleans operates the Office of Supplier Diversity.

 The Office of Supplier Diversity oversees certification, compliance, training, outreach and capacity building for the City of New Orleans' Equal Business Opportunity Programs.
 Anchored by the State and Local Disadvantaged Business Enterprise (SLDBE) Certification Program, the City's Equal Business Opportunity Programs are designed to mitigate the effects of past and present social disadvantage, economic disadvantage and discrimination by increasing the utilization of DBEs in the procurement of goods and services by the City of New Orleans.